mike28270/gdnsapp/README.md

 # gdnsapp
-## This project is for making an ISP call "AIS" to be able to work with DuckDNS Add-on in Home Assistant.
+## This project is for making an ISP called "AIS" to be able to work with DuckDNS Add-on in Home Assistant.

 ### Instruction
 ### 1) Install GDNSapp.